zemoto/WhatAmIHearing/README.md

 Shazam's API has a rather stingy 500 requests per month on the free tier, and the higher tiers are unreasonably expensive for a non-business.
 To work around this the app supports using your own API key in place of the one I bundle with the app.

-To get an API key You will have to go to https://rapidapi.com and make an account with RapidAPI.
-Then go to https://rapidapi.com/apidojo/api/shazam and go to the "Pricing" section and subscribe to the free tier.
-You can then click "Apps" at the top right of the page to find your newly created App.
-The Authorization section of that App contains the API key which you can then paste into the `ShazamApiKey.json` file now bundled with the WhatAmIHearing.
+To get an API key:
+1. Go to https://rapidapi.com and make an account.
+2. Go to https://rapidapi.com/apidojo/api/shazam and under the "Pricing" section subscribe to the free tier.
+This should not require any additional info.
+3. Click "Apps" at the top right of the page to find your newly created Shazam App on the left side of the page.
+Should be named something like `default-application_#######`.
+4. The Authorization section of that App contains the API key which you can then paste into the `ShazamApiKey.json` file bundled with the WhatAmIHearing.

 Sorry I can't do much to make this easier other than spend a bunch of money to upgrade the API tier.